FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_FTPServerConfiguration/t_st_FTPPassiveMode.md

 When clients open passive mode sessions though a load balancer, a client communicating on the server assigned port might create a new session which opens a port on a different system than the originally contacted one.
 You can prevent this issue by configuring the load balancers and servers.

 -   Set the load balancer to use "session sticky" mode.
 This ensures that the data-channel connection goes to the same system that serviced the control-channel connection.
--   Make sure to set a passive-mode address rule on all the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge gateways or servers to return the external IP address of the load balancer in the response to the PASV command instead of the internal address of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Edge.
+-   Make sure to set a passive-mode address rule on all the {{< SecureTransport/componentshortname >}} Edge gateways or servers to return the external IP address of the load balancer in the response to the PASV command instead of the internal address of the {{< SecureTransport/componentshortname >}} Edge.